EquiticeDaRandomBoi/celeste-wasm/how.md

 Okay.
 That was a lot.
 Does it work?

+deadlock thanks to pthreadpoolsize

+add the first screenshot of it working (with the star reactions)

+# celeste

 (fmod is not open source, have to open archive)

 at first we just committed the entire source code into a private repository

-# celeste
+initial release, st mode?

+r58 redid the whole thing for high seas using the newly released net9

  \-sWASMFS
 Celeste is also FNA, so we went through the same process

 This time FNA needed to be patched

-However, by this time SDL3 was stable so we didn’t need the proxy hack
+we patched w/proxies at first but sdl3 released right as we were dealing with deadlocks

+so we gave up the patch system and switched to sdl3 and some emscripten hacks

-And now we have a proper system for applying patches too
+And now we have a proper system for applying patches too, monomod.patcher (move section here?)

 Celeste is great but what about everest?
 A mod loader is generally built around two components, a patched version of the game that provides an api, and a method of loading code at runtime and modifying behavior